h2oai/h2ogpt/docs/FAQ.md

 ### Deploying like gpt.h2o.ai

-As of March 1, 2024, https://gpt.h2o.ai uses nginx proxy on some private system and run with these two scripts (with host IPs/ports redacated), with `restart_any_163.sh`:
+As of March 1, 2024, https://gpt.h2o.ai uses nginx proxy on some private system (`xxx.xxx.xxx.144` IP below), and run with these two scripts (with host IPs/ports redacated), with `restart_any_163.sh`:
 ```bash
 pkill -f "$SAVE_DIR" --signal 15
 pkill -f "$SAVE_DIR" --signal 9